HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 * TODO:
-- How updates to project submissions work data groups with needs to be defined.
+- How updates to project submissions work with data groups with needs to be defined. {NB: There could be an auto-update flag}
-- Are analysis submissions a different project scope than primary data submissions?
+- Are analysis submissions a different project scope than primary data submissions? {NB: Do you mean tertiary analyses?}